Server data from the Official MCP Registry

 Languages: English · 日本語 · 简体中文 · Русский · Español

-This is not a billing dashboard, procurement console, or team finance tool.
+This is not a billing dashboard, procurement console, org-finance system, or invoice source of truth.

-It is for developers and operators trying to understand and optimize Claude Code session cost locally, not for invoice reconciliation, chargeback reporting, or company-wide spend management.
+It is for developers and operators who want Cost Guard style answers from local Claude Code logs, not for chargeback reporting, company-wide spend accounting, or live runtime introspection.

 Pick your client.
 Every option uses npx so there is nothing to install globally.